sp0n/validitychecker/README.md

 ## Tests

-This project includes tests for every method.
+Tests for every method is included in this project.

 Tests are done with Junit Version 4.12.

 ## Built with